Prefer to read in epub, mobi, or pdf? Astra Nullius’s first year of stories is now available for download to anyone who signs up for the newsletter.

 She had been watching the line of darkness for twenty minutes now, looking for any sign of life on the surface.
 Some of the islands were large enough to hold a decent city, but she hadn’t caught so much as a glimmer of artificial light.
 And she had been glancing now and then at the back of Captain Dysart, who stood before the window with her hands held loosely behind her, keeping the same silent vigil.

 Sera glanced down at the screen in front of her and grunted in puzzlement.
 “Got something?”
 Captain Dysart asked, without turning around.

 “Just some old junk,” Sera said.
 “Metallic.
 Probably been in orbit for a while.”

 That could mean anything.
-An ancient satellite, long broken down, perhaps even trapped in this planet’s gravity well on the way to some other destination.
+An ancient satellite, long broken down, perhaps even caught by accident in this planet’s gravity well on the way to some other destination.
 A bit of jettisoned cargo.
 A scrap of hull shielding, blasted off in battle.

 A sign that sentient life had been here, once.

 “Take her in closer,” the captain said, turning her back on the planet at last.
 “See if you can narrow down the source of that signal.
 Jianyu, I want your focus on the guns, just in case.”